 When I lived in south central PA back in 2014, nobody knew what it was.
 It kills me because it’s one of the easiest meals you can throw together.

 I made a big batch of it and brought it to lunch so I could educate my coworkers.
-They all asked for the haluski recipe, so it’s probably safe to say it was a huge success.
+They all asked for the recipe, so it’s safe to say it was a huge success.

 Close up of cabbage and noodles